microrobotlab/Fabrication-Hydrogel-MiniCapsules-Underlying-Data/README.md

 * `h_mis`: measured shell thickness (&mu;m) &mdash; empty if microscopy measurement was not possible
 * `RCore`: measured core radius (&mu;m)

-### Computational analysis
-Each image represents one bead.
-The file names indicate the CaCl&#8322; concentration (mM) at which the bead has been prepared and the sample number.

 ### Content of `data`